"Find what you really care about,

 It’s my hope that Simplicity and Success will help you realize your part in this shared vision.
-I hope it will reinvigorate the simplicity movement, and elevate simplicity-seeking to a new level of mainstream interest.
+I hope it will reinvigorate the simplicity movement, add substance to minimalism and elevate simple living to a new level of mainstream interest.

-I hope it will provide critical next steps for the millions who have downshifted and millions more who contemplate doing so.
-It provides “simple-livers,” downshifters, and “the rest of us” with a way to align vision, values, and actions so we more naturally and organically walk our talk.
+I hope it will provide critical next steps for the millions who have decluttered, downshifted and simplified—and millions more who contemplate doing so.
+For all of us, it's a way to align vision, values, and actions so we more naturally and organically walk our talk.

-I hope itt will show you how to create results that honour who you are even as you strive to become the person you imagine yourself to be.
+I hope it will show you how to create results that honour who you are--even as you strive to become the person you imagine yourself to be.
 And to enjoy the process.

-The road to lasting simplicity and authentic success leads through new territory.
-To travel that road successfully requires new skills.
-We must master the higher-order skills to learn from our experience and to better apply the skills we already have.
-We need to:
+The road to lasting simplicity, effective minimalism and authentic success leads through new territory and down new roads.
+To travel successfully requires new skills—the higher-order skills to learn from our experience, invent new skills and to better apply the skills we already have.

-• Understand the structure and dynamics of the creative process.
+• Understand the structure and dynamics of the creating process.

-• Master the generic skills and practices common to all creators.
+• Master the generic skills and practices common to all results creators.

 • Develop a life-long practice, a discipline if you will, of daily creating.